 YOCJ was founded in 1978 by the late Portia Sonnenfeld as a preparatory orchestra for the Mercer County Symphony Orchestra (now called the Greater Princeton Youth Orchestra).

-Venues have included Princeton University’s Richardson Auditorium, Rutgers University’s Nicholas Music Center, the Ocean City Music Pier in New Jersey, Mayo Hall at TCNJ, the New Jersey Performing Arts Center, Heritage Festival Competition in Boston, the Niagara International Music Festival, the Canadian Broadcasting Center, the Royal Conservatory of Music in Toronto, Haydn Hall in Esterhazy, Austria, Bethlehem Chapel in Prague, and the Czech Radio Station Recording Studio in Prague.
+Venues have included Princeton University’s Richardson Auditorium, Rutgers University’s Nicholas Music Center, the Ocean City Music Pier in New Jersey, Mayo Hall at TCNJ, Kendall Hall at TCNJ, the New Jersey Performing Arts Center, Heritage Festival Competition in Boston, the Niagara International Music Festival, the Canadian Broadcasting Center, the Royal Conservatory of Music in Toronto, Haydn Hall in Esterhazy, Austria, Bethlehem Chapel in Prague, the Czech Radio Station Recording Studio in Prague, Peterskirche in Leipzig, and the Französische Friedrichstadt Kirche am Gendarmenmarkt in Berlin.

 Unique to YOCJ are its chamber groups for flute, saxophone, brass, woodwinds and percussion that offer an unparalleled opportunity for small ensembles that feature these instruments in performance.
 YOCJ relies upon parent volunteers to make our excellent orchestral training available at a reasonable cost to all qualified students.
-Board members are parents of current or former student musicians; there are no paid administrators.
+Board members are parents of current or former student musicians.

 The Youth Orchestra of Central Jersey, while maintaining its core large ensembles, continues to explore and expand its chamber groups.
 New to YOCJ in 2015, was the Woodwind Chamber Players, a variety of small woodwind ensembles comprised of students from the Symphonic Orchestra and coached by Dr. Erin Banholzer.
 The spring of 2016 saw the formation and debut performance of the YOCJ Saxophone Quartet, coached by Dr. Jordan Smith.
-Artistic Director John Enz created a Double Bass Quartet which was selected to perform at the 2016 Communiversity ArtsFest in Princeton!
-After a brief hiatus, YOCJ is thrilled to reinstall an invigorated Flute Choir for the 2016-17 Season, under the leadership of Ms. Sandy Olson.
-YOCJ is currently preparing for its second overseas tour to Berlin and Leipzig Germany, as led by the Firebird Fine Arts Tours in June of 2017.
+Artistic Director John Enz created a Double Bass Quartet as well.
+Both the Saxophone Quartet and the Double Bass Quartet performed at the 2017 Communiversity ArtsFest in Princeton!
+After a brief hiatus, YOCJ was thrilled to reinstall an invigorated Flute Choir in 2016, under the leadership of Ms. Sandy Olson.
+In 2014, YOCJ traveled overseas for the first time, touring and performing in Salzburg, Vienna, and Prague.
+YOCJ took its second overseas tour to Berlin and Leipzig Germany, as led by the Firebird Fine Arts Tours in June of 2017.
+We are looking forward to celebrating our 40th Anniversary Season in 2018 with several special events!
+More information to come!